2020 Subaru Ascent Trim Levels with Comparisons & Configurations.

 In this guide, all four trim levels are thoroughly explained.
 Knowing the differences between them is crucial to deciding which one may be right for your needs.

-Compare the 2020 Subaru Ascent Base vs Premium Trim Levels.
+Compare the 2020 Subaru Ascent Base vs Premium Trims.
 What is the difference?

 There is only one powertrain option for the 2020 Subaru Ascent.
 It is a 2.4L turbocharged BOXER four-cylinder that is exclusive to Subaru.
 By combining the fuel-efficiency of direct-injection and power of turbocharging, the Ascent delivers the best of both worlds.
 The engine is good for 260-horsepower as well as 277 lb-ft of torque.
 Working alongside this engine is a continuously variable automatic transmission.
 For the base Ascent, the maximum towing capacity is 2,000 pounds.